Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 • Disorders of the adrenal glands

-• Consumption of certain medications such as birth control pills, antipsychotics, cold, diet pills, migraine and some drugs to treat cancer
+• Consumption of certain medications such as birth control pills, antipsychotics, colds, diet pills, migraine, and some drugs to treat cancer

 • Obstructive sleep apnea (OSA)